If you intend to work your way through this article, go here for the version-controlled source.

 configure git from PowerShell

-Open PowerShell and run the following commands:
+Open PowerShell and run the following commands (watch your Vim version number):

 git config --global user.email "your@email.com"